ex-Plant/sql_practice/mysql3_boot_dot_dev.md

     )
 ```

-Then you can use this in a join
+ you can use this in a join
 ```sql
     JOIN active_users
     ON active_users.user_id = users.id